rhayes777/PyAutoFit/docs/overview/model_fit.rst

 Fitting a Model
 ---------------

 To illustrate **PyAutoFit** we'll use the example modeling problem of fitting a 1D Gaussian profile to noisy data.

-Example ``data`` (blue), including the model-fit we'll perform (orange), are shown below:
+The example ``data`` with errors (black) and the model-fit we'll perform (red), are shown below:

 .. image:: https://raw.githubusercontent.com/rhayes777/PyAutoFit/master/docs/images/toy_model_fit.png
   :width: 600